Scalars, Vectors and Tensors from Metric-Affine Gravity: Tensor-Vector Theories from Non-Riemannian Geometry

 \item The vectors exhibit not only the kinetic mixings $\texttt{X}^{(-)}_{\alpha\beta} \texttt{Y}^{(-) \alpha\beta}$ and $\texttt{X}^{(+)}_{\alpha\beta} \texttt{Y}^{(+) \alpha\beta}$ but also mass mixings of the form $\texttt{X}^{\alpha} \texttt{Y}_{\alpha}$, as shown in the last line of the vector action.
 Their masses and mixings are proportional to $M_{Pl}$ with respective coefficients $a_{VV},\dots,a_{UW}$.
 In $\left\{\texttt{V}, \texttt{U}, \texttt{W}\right\}$ basis their mass-squared matrix reads as

 each entry of which can be extracted from (\ref{action0}) as

 It is the eigenvalues of (\ref{mass-mat}) that determine the light and heavy vector spectrum in the theory.
+For having a stable theory free from tachyons, the eigenvalues of (\ref{mass-mat}) must each be positive semi-definite.
+This puts stringent constraints on the elements $a_{VV},\cdots, a_{UW}$ (See Appendix B for further details.).
 If off-diagonal entries are small {\it i. e.} if $c_S$, $c_Q$ and $c_{QS}$ are chosen appropriately then all three vector bosons weigh $M_{Pl}/3\sqrt{2}$.
 Alternatively, if the mixings are sizeable, or equivalently, if all entries of (\ref{mass-mat}) are of similar size then there will exist two light and one heavy vectors in the spectrum.
 Depending on the hierarchy of the couplings, there could exist just one light state instead of two \cite{DAD}.
 In any case, it is with the hierarchy of the couplings that the vector boson spectrum can exhibit different hierarchies.
 Needless to say, the intra-hierarchy of the mass matrix entries $a_{VV},\dots,a_{UW}$ is determined by the couplings $c_S$, $c_Q$ and $c_{QS}$ via the relations (\ref{relatex}).

 Actually, having the vector fields with masses around $M_{Pl}$ should come by no surprise; the underlying theory (\ref{action0}) is a pure gravity of non-Riemannian structure, and the mass scale in the theory is automatically fixed by the fundamental scale of gravity $M_{Pl}$.
 However, the statement `a Planckian-mass vector field' depends crucially on what we mean by the vector field: Is it fundamental or is it a composite structure?
 We will discuss answers and consequences of these questions in the sequel.